DART (Disaster Assistance Response Team)

 - Introduction to Emergency Management and being an Emergency Worker (classroom training).
 Note: If necessary, this training might happen during an incident at the volunteer check-in location.

 IMPORTANT: once you have passed the background check and have completed the FEMA trainings, you are an official emergency worker.
 You will receive a t-shirt and ID at your first incident check-in.
 The more training you have, the more work you will be able to do.
 Please note: per federal regulations, emergency workers are not allowed to volunteer in any area that is beyond their level of training.

 For Current Volunteers:

-1) GSEM, SAR, HEART, and MRC volunteers, as well as SCSO Chaplains are all pre-qualified for DART and only need to confirm their interest in being a member.
+1) DEM, SAR, HEART, and MRC volunteers, as well as SCSO Chaplains, are all pre-qualified for DART and team leads will be contacted if there is a need.

-2) SCOPE volunteers are also pre-qualified pending approval by the SCOPE Liaison to the Sheriff's Office.
-However, they will need to complete the FEMA online training.
+2) SCOPE volunteers are also pre-qualified pending approval by the SCOPE Liaison to the Sheriff's Office; however, completion of the FEMA online training is encouraged.